11 Important Legal Considerations When Buying A Home

 After you’ve submitted an offer, the seller may counter it, reject it or accept it.
 If the seller counters and changes any of the conditions of the contract, your agent or attorney should review the revisions.

-- Earnest money: This is how much cash buyers commit to completing the sale.
-An earnest money deposit is typically 1 – 2% of the purchase price.
+• Earnest money: This is a good faith deposit a buyer commits to when signing a purchase agreement, indicating the buyer is serious about completing the sale.
+An earnest money deposit is typically 1% – 2% of the purchase price.
 More earnest money can make your offer more appealing to a seller in a competitive market.
 In the event that your loan closes, this money is used toward your down payment.

-- Contingencies: These protect the buyer and the seller, allowing them to back out of the deal if something goes wrong.
+• Contingencies: These protect the buyer and the seller, allowing them to back out of the deal if something goes wrong.
 For the buyer, contingencies usually let them cancel the contract and retain the earnest money deposit.
+Some examples of contingencies include those for inspection, appraisal, and financing.

-- Date of possession: Different from closing, this is when you get to move into your new home.
+• Date of possession: This is when you get to move into your new home.
 The date of possession allows you to purchase the home and gives the seller time to move out.
-If a different date from the closing date is requested, the typical time window for the seller to move out is 30 – 45 days after closing, though it can be longer or shorter depending on the contract.
 It’s worth noting that if you’re buying a primary residence, most mortgage investors require you to occupy the property within 60 days of close.

 Take the first step toward the right mortgage.